 The PLS must make clear that participants have the right to withdraw at any stage.
 Students who withdraw their participation after partially completing a project (in good faith) should still receive REP credit(s) on a pro-rata basis or as indicated in the PLS.

-Researchers are not permitted to offer further incentives to participants (e.g., payment2) for REP projects, unless all of the following conditions are satisfied:
+Researchers are not permitted to offer participants any further incentives (e.g., payment2) in REP projects, unless all of the following are true:

 2MSPS encourages the use of gift vouchers rather than cash for participant payments